guard.me International Insurance

-You can purchase your own health insurance through guard.me International Insurance for a maximum time of six months.
+You must extend your guard.me insurance within 30 days from the expiry of your current guard.me policy.
+You can purchase up to maximum of six months.
 Please visit guard.me and click on “Grad student” to purchase the insurance.

 If you officially withdraw from the college (or transfer to another institution) after the add/drop deadline, your health insurance coverage will not be terminated and fees will not be refunded.
 Your health insurance will expire on the date indicated on your health card.